Knowing When to Stop: Delay-Adaptive Spiking Neural Network Classifiers with Reliability Guarantees: Conclusions

 \section{Conclusions}

 In this work, we have introduced SpikeCP, a delay-adaptive SNN set predictor with provable reliability guarantees.
 SpikeCP wraps around any pre-trained SNN classifier, producing a set classifier with a tunable trade-off between informativeness of the decision -- i.e., size of the predicted set -- and latency, or inference energy as measured by the number of spikes.
-Unlike prior art, the reliability guarantees of SpikeCP hold irrespective of the quality of the pre-trained SNN and of the number of calibration points, with minimal added \emph{complexity}.
-In fact, as summarized in Algorithm 1, at test time, SpikeCP only requires thresholding the rate-decoded outputs of the SNN, and counting the number of classes passing the threshold.
+Unlike prior art, the reliability guarantees of SpikeCP hold irrespective of the quality of the pre-trained SNN and of the number of calibration points, with minimal added complexity.
+SpikeCP was also integrated with a CP-aware training strategy that complements the conventional cross-entropy criterion with a regularizer accounting for the informativeness of the predicted set.

-Future work may focus on the derivation of tighter bounds on the simultaneous reliability condition (\ref{eq:simult}) beyond the basic Bonferroni correction applied here.
-Lastly, extension of SpikeCP to time decoding may further reduce the delay/energy.
+Among the possible extensions of this study, one could consider regression problems.
+In this case, the spike count $r(\mv x^t)$ produced by an output neuron could be converted into a scalar decision $\hat{c}(\mv x^t)$, e.g., via rate or temporal decoding \cite{jang2019introduction}.
+SpikeCP can be extended to address such a situation by adopting an NC score given by a regression loss like $s_c(\mv x^t)=|c-\hat{c}(\mv x^t)|$, where $c$ is the real-valued scalar being predicted; as well as by modifying the stopping criterion \eqref{eq:thresholdset} so that the set size $|\Gamma(\mv x^t)|$ represents the size of the predicted interval.

+For another future work, we highlight extensions of SpikeCP that take into account time decoding or Bayesian learning \cite{jang2021bisnn} in order to further reduce the number of spikes and enhance the reliability of confidence estimates.